trstlabs/intento/docs/docs/using-flows/submit-page.md

   *Optional.* Conditions that must be met before the flow executes.
 For example, chain state conditions like a minimum block height or price threshold.

 * **`hostedIcaConfig?: HostedICAConfig`**
-  *Optional.* Configurations for Trustless Excution Agent, like the target chain, controller address, or permissions.
+  *Optional.* Configurations for Trustless Agent, like the target chain, controller address, or permissions.
 Imported from `intentojs`.

 * **`icaAddressForAuthZ?: string`**
   *Optional.* If using Authz-based flows, this specifies the address holding authorization rights (likely an ICA address).